ansible/ansible/docs/docsite/rst/user_guide/playbook_pathing.rst

-.. note:  The current working directory might vary depending on the connection plugin and if the action is local or remote.
+.. note::  The current working directory might vary depending on the connection plugin and if the action is local or remote.
 For the remote it is normally the directory on which the login shell puts the user.
 For local it is either the directory you executed ansible from or in some cases the playbook directory.